 Email is a powerful tool for driving PTA social media presence and donations.
 Just ask the people behind the M&R Benchmarks Study who found that for every 1,000 fundraising emails delivered, a nonprofit organization raises $44.
 When you make emails engaging and fun, you might even pick up some email subscribers.

 Keeping your email contacts organized in an online platform makes it seamless to communicate with your whole audience and track their responses.
 You can test and target your messages to specific recipients, and optimize your fundraising efforts to meet your goals every time.

-By making the most of online tools such as social media, electronic payment options, photo sharing, and email, you can be more successful in your fundraising efforts.
-These online tools offer PTA units an edge that will make managing fundraising events more effective, and better yet, more engaging.
+By making the most of online tools such as social media, electronic payment options, photo sharing, and email, you can be more successful in your fundraising efforts. memberplanet's integrated platform makes it easy to use these tools, and offers local PTAs an edge that will make managing fundraising events more effective and engaging.

 Learn more about fundraising.

 PTA Simplified is a series of tips for PTA and PTO leaders to get the most out of a powerful association management system – to manage, engage, and grow their membership all year long.

 Contrary to popular belief, you really don’t need a big budget or a celebrity cameo to successfully market your event.
 Save the big bucks for other areas of your event planning and hosting – you can still effectively get the word out with an impeccable, multi-channel marketing strategy.
 Read on for suggestions on how to ensure your next big event is well promoted and attended.